This 2015 Harvard fruit fly study found:

 “Genetically identical individuals display variability in their behaviors even when reared in essentially identical environments.

 Individual flies exhibit significant bias in their left vs. right locomotor choices during exploratory locomotion.”

-Here’s an example of why population statistics didn’t necessarily apply to an individual:
+Here’s an example of why population statistics such as in GWAS didn’t necessarily apply to an individual: